02 February 2026

-Minutes of the Meeting of Billinghay Parish Council held at Billinghay Methodist Church, Victoria Street on Monday 7 July 2025 at 7.00pm.
+Minutes of the Meeting of Billinghay Parish Council held at Billinghay Methodist Church, Victoria Street on Monday 2 February 2026 at 7.00pm.

-Parish Clerk (HK)
+Parish Clerk Helen Key (HK)

 County Councillor East (DE)